algolia/algoliasearch-laravel/README.md

 #### Custom Index Name

-By default, the index name will be the class name pluriazed, e.g. "Contacts".
+By default, the index name will be the pluralized class name, e.g. "Contacts".
 You can customize the index name by using the `$indices` option:

 ```php
 use Illuminate\Database\Eloquent\Model;